 Though news has been positive with regard to water supplies, water affordability remains an immense challenge as wholesale water costs continue to skyrocket.
-The San Diego County Water Authority adopted an 11.8% per acre foot increase in all-inclusive untreated water wholesale purchases effective January 1, 2024.
+The San Diego County Water Authority implemented a 9.5 percent wholesale rate increase for 2024.
 These higher wholesale costs, coupled with lower demand resulting from wet weather, inevitably impact OMWD's water sales revenue.

 In response to wholesale costs increases, OMWD continues to pursue alternative water supplies in order to reduce its imported water demands.
 One such pursuit is the San Dieguito Valley Brackish Groundwater Desalination Project, which would produce at least 1.3 million gallons per day of potable water from a previously untapped source.
 OMWD completed a feasibility study for the project, and having found the project feasible, is currently performing environmental investigations and developing a hydrogeological groundwater model.
-Not only has the project garnered support from the community, U.S. Congress may approve nearly \$960,000 in Community Project Funding for the project in 2024.
+Not only has the project garnered support from the community and U.S. Congress may approve nearly \$960,000 in Community Project Funding for the project in 2024.